Taxation is often the most important aspect when choosing a location for business. Learn the basics about Estonian taxes relevant to e-residents.

 However, some countries have different rules for deciding if a company is tax resident.
 It is common that in addition to the place of incorporation, the place of effective management triggers tax residence.
 If you run your company from a country with such rules, then the company might end up having dual tax residence – this happens when two states believe that the company is tax resident in their jurisdiction and will want to tax the company’s profits.

 In case business activities of this company are carried out elsewhere or the company is managed from outside of Estonia, the income received in a foreign state will be taxed in this foreign state and Estonia will ensure avoidance of double taxation.
-Estonian Tax and Customs Board has a list of all Conventions for the avoidance of double taxation.
+At the Estonian Government website you can find a list of all Conventions for the avoidance of double taxation.

 Never rely on general advise, however, when it comes to taxation.
 International taxation rules may be complex and are dependent on the specifics of your business activities and location.